hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-04-27-essay on archaeological thoughs.md

 ---
-title: "On the birth of culture-historical archaeology"
+title: "[My Essay] On the birth of culture-historical archaeology"
 date: 2023-04-27
 author: Fangyuan Sheng
 slug: Essay on A History of Archaeological Thoughts